coreos/rpm-ostree/docs/treefile.md

     this will perform various manipulations of the RPM database to, as much as possible, guarantee a deterministic result for the on-disk RPM database.
 Requires the `SOURCE_DATE_EPOCH` environment variable to be set to the UNIX epoch time to be used as the build timestamp.
+Currently only fully supports the `bdb` backend.
+Somewhat experimental.

  * `cliwrap`: boolean, optional.
 Defaults to `false`.
 If enabled, rpm-ostree will replace binaries such as `/usr/bin/rpm` with